booyaa/booyaa.github.io/_drafts/2018-XXXX-content-o-tron.md

 Last year the Rust Community team created new sub teams to concentrate on various roles the team play a part in: Events, RustBridge,  i18n and l10n; Surveys and Content.

-I lead the Content team, whose description in the Community Repo is
+I lead the Content team, whose goal (from our description in the [team][link_rust_comm_team] project):

 > Organize and write for the community blog and other publication outlets; organize and promote material like videos and podcasts; provide lectorate (copy editing) and assistance for people that want to write blog posts on rust.

 Lacking the experience of leading a team, I decided to seek help and signed up for the [Mozilla Open Leadership][link_mol] programme.
 I've written about my experience on the programme in the following blog post: [Mozilla Global Sprint][link_moz_global_sprint].
 I highly recommend you join, if you want to help foster a healthy community around your project.

-During my time on this programme, it would help define the Content-o-Tron project.
+During my time on this programme, one phrase in our team's goal would help me define the Content-o-Tron project: _provide lectorate (copy editing) and assistance for people that want to write blog posts on rust_

 ## Our progress so far

-- Global Sprint
+The culimination of the Mozilla Open Leadership programme is to show case your project during the Mozilla Global Sprint.
+This is a two day long hackathon where lots of wonderful volunteers offer to help you work on your project.

-- #RustReach
+During the the sprint, we had a new mascot created and finished two guides.
+We've run two campaigns.

-## Where we want to be
+## Where we want to be (our goal)

 ## How you can help